Mechanics shouldn’t conduct any repairs without your permission, but sometimes it does happen.

 Report the Issue

 Billing disputes are never easy exchanges.
-If you cannot come to terms with the mechanic or shop owner and he or she refuses to return your car, you may need to call the police to report the dispute.
-(Note: Do not report your car as stolen.
-Explain that the shop is holding your car and ask for police assistance in solving the dispute.
-A report of a stolen car will likely be considered a false police report, which is illegal to file.)
+If you cannot come to terms with the mechanic or shop owner and they refuse to return your car, you may need to call the police to report the dispute.

 Pick Your Battles